 //SORTWK01 DD SPACE=(CYL,(15,5)),UNIT=3390

-If SORTWKdd used disk work area as intermediate storage and the job needs the intermediate storage allocated to remain if the job completed with error, you need to use the below DISP parameter.
+If SORTWKdd used disk work area as intermediate storage and the job needs the intermediate storage allocated to remain if the job completed with error then the DISP parameter needs to coded like below.

 //SORTWK01 DD SPACE=(CYL,(15,5)),UNIT=3390,DISP=(NEW,DELETE,CATLG)